History and Sights of Hammastunturi Wilderness Area

 The huts of Pahaoja fell into ruin in the 1950s and 1960s, when Lemmenjoki became the most important gold digging area.
 By an initiative from the Lapin Kultala Foundation, the National Board of Antiquities organised renovation of the buildings in the 1970s, and built a shelter for the steam engine and a suspension bridge across River Sotajoki.
 A 12-km-long trail was also marked from between Patatunturit Fells to Kultala Village of River Ivalojoki.

 Nowadays the buildings of Pahaoja are managed by Metsähallitus.
-One room of the main building serves as a rental hut and the other room as an open wilderness hut.
+One room of the main building served till 2019 as a rental hut and the other room as an open wilderness hut, nowadays its a museum sight.

 In the old days, the gold diggers stayed at Ritakoski or stopped there on their way to Kultala from Kyrö Village (Ivalo was formerly called that).
 Ritakoski was also the dream destination of Heikki Kivekäs, one of the most famous gold diggers.
 He settled permanently at Ritakoski around 1910.
 He built a house, a horse stable and a cowshed, and cleared land for agriculture.
 In addition, he set up a saw mill and a planing mill.
 After all, gold digging was not successful there, and Kivekäs ended up in prison for forging a spirit prescription.
 He died in prison.